ninech/jnlp-slave-with-docker/README.md

+**Unmaintaned**: We don't use this image anymore and therefore don't maintain it.
+Feel free to fork it though.

 # JNLP Slave with Docker

 A JNLP Slave Docker image with docker and docker-compose installed.
 We use this with the Jenkins ECS plugin to